datopian/flowershow/site/content/docs/site-wide-toc.md

 ## 🚧 Configuring sidebar contents

-Currently all the pages on your website (apart from pages marked as drafts) will be listed in the Sidebar, sorted alphabetically by their frontmatter's `title` field or their slug (if no `title` is set).
+Currently all the pages on your website (apart from pages marked as drafts) will be listed in the Sidebar, grouped by their top-level parent folders (i.e. first level subfolders of your content folder) and sorted alphabetically by their frontmatter's `title` field or their slug (if no `title` is set).

-In the next iteration we'll enable configuring listed pages as well as grouping them.
+In the next iteration we'll enable configuring listed pages.